-We get treated to a brand new dessert-flavoured version of Android every year, and in 2018 that upgrade is called Android P – though we're still waiting for the full title.
+We get treated to a brand new dessert-flavoured version of Android every year, and in 2018 that upgrade is called Android 9 Pie – though it might not have reached your phone yet.
 Here's everything you need to know about the OS, including all the new features, and when your phone can expect to get it.

 - These are the best phones you can buy running Android right now